 The loss of a loved one may be expected, or could be sudden, but it is always hard to accept.
 Every day at Havering’s Bereavement Services, we meet people who face this loss in their own private way.
-We know the trust placed in us by our community and the bereaved, we are here to provide a service that is sympathetic and supportive.
+We understand the trust placed in us by our community and the bereaved and we are here to provide a service that is sympathetic and supportive.

 If you have just been bereaved the first thing you will need to do is to register the death.
 If the death took place in Havering, registration is by appointment only.